-If you had an incision behind the ear then you will have a large dressing on your ear.
 Do not shower or get the bandage wet that day.
 The day after surgery, remove the bandage by sliding off the band that is over the un-operated ear first.
 Then slip the entire bandage off the operated ear.
 You may remove the gauze behind your ear.
 This should reveal absorbable stitches which you may gently clean with a gauze soaked with hydrogen peroxide and applying an over the counter antibiotic ointment of your choice to the wound.
 The sutures will fall apart and disintegrate over the course of the next 7 days.
-Also on that first day after surgery, remove the outer white cotton ball from your outer ear while leaving the deeper packing (usually colored sponge) inside your ear canal.
-Administer the antibiotic ear drops (ciprodex) to this deeper packing twice daily as instructed, starting from the time you remove the dressing on the first post-operative day.
+Also on that first day after surgery, remove the outer white cotton ball from your outer ear.
+Administer the antibiotic ear drops (Ciprodex) to your ear twice daily as instructed; starting from the time you remove the dressing on the day after surgery.
+Also take the oral antibiotics given to you for one week after surgery.